 Residents are encouraged to think about and respond to the following questions:

 Residents can respond to the questions in writing (poems, stories), through art of any kind or with video’s/recordings.
-We will post some of the entries on our website.
 We encourage facilities/families to frame resident entries and hang them in residents’ rooms or other areas of the facility.

 - Resident's Voice Criteria